Tuesday, February 26, 2008

 The whole world reads scriptures, Bibles, Vedas, Korans, and others, but they are only words... the dry bones of religion....
 Those who deal too much in words, and let the mind run always in the forest of words, lose the spirit....
 "The Teacher of Spirituality."
 Selections, pp. 54-55.

-Vivekananda relates the contrast between "book learning" and "realization" to another of his favourite dichotomies -- that between the "East" and the "West."
+Vivekananda also relates the contrast between "book learning" and "realization" to another of his favourite dichotomies -- that between the "East" and the "West."
 In the following passage, he associates book-learning with the "Western" attitude:

 The network of words is like a huge forest in which the human mind loses itself and finds no way out....
 To be religious, you have to first throw all books overboard.
 The less you read of books, the better for you....
 It is a tendency in Western countries to make a hotch-potch of the brain....
 In many cases it becomes a kind of disease but it is not religion.
 From "The Need of Symbols."
 Selections, pp. 64-65.